 He isolated 3 Micrococci and one bacillus from Natto but has not proven that the isolates contributed to Natto fermentation.
 He published an article entitled “On the Vegetable Cheese, Natto,” which referred to the latter as a dairy vegetable, a long-lived but unlucky misnomer.

 In 1896, the first American writer, Henry Trimble, published an article about Soja Beans in the American Journal of Pharmacy.

 In August 1906, S. Sawamura released his journal about a scientific article entitled “On the microorganisms of natto,” and witnessed two bacteria found in Natto and was able to isolate Bacillus Natto and named it as a newly-discovered microorganism and was a component of Natto’s fermentation process.

 Another event occurred when Singh mentioned Tung Rymbai, the first relative of Natto from Meghalaya in Northeast India, in the Khasi-English Dictionary.

 In 1912, the primary large-scale produce and distributor increased in Natto’s homeland in northeast provinces with the capital at Tokyo, but issues in temperature control, contamination, and the first failure in products.

-Six local natto makers and early reports published by Dr. Jun Hanzawa of Hokkaido University founded Natto Manufacturers Association of Tokyo, Department of Agriculture, stating the production of Natto was taken out from the Dark Ages.
+Six local natto makers and early reports published by Dr. Jun Hanzawa of Hokkaido University founded the Natto Manufacturers Association of Tokyo, Department of Agriculture, stating the production of Natto was taken out from the Dark Ages.

 Dr. Hanzawa made a pure-culture bacterial in inoculation.
 The rice straw as a source of injection has stopped.

 In January 1926, Nihon Miso Seizosho released the first commercial, Natto, in Los Angeles, California, United States of America.

 In November 1933, an article entitled Japanese Foods commonly used in Hawaii by Carey D. Miller said that a gray, slimy substance that forms string or thread covers Natto, indicating good quality.
 In 1965, Matsubara discovered a robust proteolytic enzyme found in Natto named Subtilisin.

-Also, Natto Manufacturing Process becomes known and promoted to consumers for acceptance and an exhibition was held in Japan called All-Japan Natto Exhibition for consumer awareness.
+Also, Natto Manufacturing Process became known and promoted to consumers for acceptance and an exhibition was held in Japan called All-Japan Natto Exhibition for consumer awareness.

-In November 1969, Sticky was the word used to describe Natto, according to a paper presented to the United Nations Industrial Development Organization, named as Industrial Production of Soybean Foods in Japan.
+In November 1969, Sticky was the word used to describe Natto, according to a paper presented to the United Nations Industrial Development Organization, named Industrial Production of Soybean Foods in Japan.